Assessment Standards

 |---|---|---|

-| Research question | Clear and focused; addresses an identifiable gap | Demonstrates advanced understanding of theoretical debates; situates the research within the field |
+| Research question | Clear and focused, addressing an identifiable gap | Demonstrates advanced understanding of theoretical debates and situates the research within the field |

-| Literature review | Engages with key scholarship; identifies a gap | Critically synthesizes a broader body of literature; situates the research within theoretical frameworks |
+| Literature review | Engages with key scholarship and identifies a gap | Synthesizes a broader body of literature and situates the research within theoretical frameworks |

-| Methodology | Appropriate and clearly explained | More sophisticated and well-justified; demonstrates methodological awareness and reflexivity |
+| Methodology | Appropriate and clearly explained | More sophisticated and well justified, with methodological awareness and reflexivity |

-| Analysis | Sound application of chosen methods | Deeper analytical engagement; nuanced interpretation of findings |
+| Analysis | Sound application of chosen methods | Deeper analytical engagement and careful interpretation of findings |

 | Independent contribution | Shows capacity for independent research | Demonstrates a more advanced level of scholarly engagement and sustained independent inquiry |